EM's for the Homestead

 I start with a fresh batch of strong AEM (activated EM, by "strong" I mean that I make it with ratios of 1-1/2 c. each molasses and EM to a gallon of water, and by "fresh" I mean made within the past 2 weeks).

 For human brews, I use the same ratios as I just mentioned for a strong brew.
 Then, I add whatever goodies my intuition leads me to.
 I have accumulated more and more of this good stuff as I have gone along.. you don't need to have any of it to start, just go ahead and make strong batches with food grade molasses and start using it.
 I add it to my homemade soda, or mix it with honey and water, and usually drink 4-8 oz a day.
-I also add it to most of my cooking, in small splashes, plus I use it in a spray bottle for cleaning (you can use your agricultural grade for that).
+I also add it to most of my cooking, in small splashes, and make mayonnaise with it.
+I also use it in a spray bottle for cleaning (you can use your agricultural grade for that).

 You can brew it at room temp, but you get best results if you have a warm place to brew.
 I used to do it in the gas oven with the pilot light on, but, since we've moved, I brew it in the oven with a light bulb on.

 those to start.
-Everything else is in much smaller amounts.. pinches here and there.
+Everything else is in much smaller amounts.. pinches or spoonfuls here and there.
 If there's a particular herb that I feel that I need a concentrated dosage of, then I may make a EM tincture on that herb, by covering it with EM in a jar and placing it in the sun for a day or two.

 As for buckets for brewing, make sure you don't use glass jars with tight-fitting lids, as they are prone to explode.
 Flimsy plastic is best avoided as well.
 I usually use sturdy plastic gallon jars or 2-gallon ice cream buckets.
 I've also made it in 5 gallon buckets.